BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 The locals built this church on top of the earlier church in the 15th century.
 In fact, this cathedral was once part of the city’s walls, and its 85 m (279 ft) tall Gothic tower was a lookout point.

-The Cathedral of St Martin’s was a coronation temple of the Hungarian Kingdom between the 16th and 19th centuries.
+The Cathedral of St Martin’s - a coronation temple of the Hungarian Kingdom between the 16th and 19th centuries.

 The Cathedral of St Martin’s was a coronation temple of the Hungarian Kingdom between the 16th and 19th centuries.
 A 300 kg replica of the gold-plated Hungarian royal crown on the top of the tower honours the cathedral’s historical role.
 The original crown is on display in Budapest, Hungary.